-Everyone knows that selling a home involves lots of paperwork and each year the amount required or recommended seems to continue to grow.
+Everyone knows that selling a home involves lots of paperwork and each year the amount required or recommended seems to continue to grow – but what do you know about seller disclosures?
 Dozens of pages and signatures and what seems like hundreds of questions now delve into every aspect of home ownership.
-Buyer beware has been replaced by Seller beware of what you say or don’t say.
+Buyer beware has been replaced by seller beware of what you say or don’t say.
 It’s not just “Does the roof leak?” or “Do you have permits for that addition?” or “Is anything broken?”

 - Any alterations, modification, remodeling, replacements or material repairs on the property.